ianxm/tracker/README.markdown

       2012-02-05: 8
       2012-02-12: 12

+note: day logs omit gaps in data, but the other date groupings show gaps as zero entries.

-in the above example, the values reported were sums of the metric values.  that's the default, but tracker can also provide counts of
+in the last example the values reported were sums of the metric values.  that's the default, but tracker can also provide counts of
 occurrences: